pbhutka/Chat-App/README.md

-# PingMe  Real-Time MERN Chat Application
+# Real-Time MERN Chat Application

-PingMe is a real-time one-to-one messaging application built using the MERN stack with Socket.IO for live communication.
+This is a real-time one-to-one messaging application built using the MERN stack with Socket.IO for live communication.
 It provides instant messaging, online user presence, and persistent chat history stored in MongoDB.